Universal bounds on optimization of free energy harvesting

-\newstuff{Fig.~\ref{fig:br-data} shows $\Gmax$, the maximum $\GGdBCbase$ achievable by optimizing each reversible transition.
-For each transition, we also show the \emph{efficiency} $\GGdBCbase/\Gmax \le 1$, the ratio of the actual and maximum harvesting rate.}
+Fig.~\ref{fig:br-data}~(a) shows $\Gmax$, the maximum $\GGdBCbase$ achievable by optimizing each reversible transition.
+In Fig.~\ref{fig:br-data}~(b), we also show the \emph{efficiency} $\GGdBCbase/\Gmax \le 1$ for each transition, that is the ratio of the actual and maximum harvesting rate.

-\newstuff{ Several transitions, such as $K\leftrightarrow L$,$L\leftrightarrow M_1$,$M_1\leftrightarrow M_2$, are remarkably efficient ($\ge 85\%$) near \emph{in vivo} membrane potentials.
-The reprotonation step $N\leftrightarrow O$ is the least efficient ($\sim 40\%$) and also has the slowest kinetics of the 5 transitions shown in Fig.~\ref{fig:br-data}.
-This suggests that $N\leftrightarrow O$ is a bottleneck whose optimization can have a big impact on the harvesting rate, while optimization of other (non-bottleneck) transitions has a more limited effect.
+Several transitions, such as $K\leftrightarrow L$,$L\leftrightarrow M_1$,$M_1\leftrightarrow M_2$, are remarkably efficient ($\ge 85\%$) near \emph{in vivo} membrane potentials.
+The reprotonation step $N\leftrightarrow O$ is the least efficient ($\sim 40\%$) and also has the slowest kinetics of the 5 transitions studied in Fig.~\ref{fig:br-data}.
+This suggests that $N\leftrightarrow O$ is a bottleneck whose optimization can have a big impact on the harvesting rate, while optimization of other non-bottleneck transitions has a more limited effect.

 Observe that $\Gmax$ for $M_1 \leftrightarrow M_2$ does not depend on $\Delta \psi$.
 This is because $\Gmax$ is a function of baseline properties, which do not depend on the membrane potential when $M_1 \leftrightarrow M_2$ is treated as control.
-Conversely, $M_1 \leftrightarrow M_2$ as control transition can be optimized by varying the membrane potential and by simultaneously scaling up the forward/backward kinetics.
-Our results show that this transition is very close to optimal at \emph{in vivo} membrane potentials and kinetic timescales. }
+Conversely, $M_1 \leftrightarrow M_2$ as control transition can be optimized by varying the membrane potential and/or scaling up the forward/backward rates.
+Our results show that this transition is very close to optimal at \emph{in vivo} membrane potentials and kinetic timescales.

-\newstuff{ Optimal distributions, $\popt$, are also obtained (example in Fig.~\ref{fig:br-data}, lower left).
-We find a consistent shift toward state $O$, which accelerates the reset of the cycle and increases the flux across the photon-absorbing transition $O\to K$. }
+Optimal distributions $\popt$ are also obtained, with a typical one shown in Fig.~\ref{fig:br-data}~(c).
+We find a consistent shift toward state $O$, which accelerates the reset of the cycle and increases the flux across the photon-absorbing transition $O\to K$.

-\newstuff{ In~\smref{sec:br}, we study bacteriorhodopsin under further kinetic and thermodynamic constraints.
-We also consider a complementary analysis that uses \eqref{eq:wmax-1}, in which we treat the full cycle as baseline and allow for arbitrary additional control processes. }
+In~\smref{sec:br}, we illustrate how the efficiency of bacteriorhodopsin transitions can be evaluated under other types of constraints, including constraints on thermodynamic affinity, dynamical activity, and kinetics.

+As a final analysis, instead of optimizing individual existing transitions in the bacteriorhodopsin cycle, we ask to what extent the harvesting rate can be increased by any \emph{additional} control processes.
+For example, this could involve an additional enzyme that shifts the cycle's steady state by permitting a new transition between distant states (e.g. $L\leftrightarrow N$), possibly yielding an increase of the proton pumping rate.